grafana/tempo/docs/sources/tempo/operations/grafana_datasource.md

 Set the Datasource URL parameter to `http://<HOST>:<PORT>/api/traces/v1/{tenant}/tempo/`, where `{tenant}` is the name of the tenant.

-To use it as a Datasource, set the Authentication Method to **Forward Oauth Identify** using the same `clientID` and `clientSecret` for gateway and for the OAuth configuration.
+To use it as a data source, set the Authentication Method to **Forward Oauth Identify** using the same `clientID` and `clientSecret` for gateway and for the OAuth configuration.
 This will forward the `access_token` to the gateway so it can authenticate the client.

 <p align="center"><img src="../grafana_datasource_tempo.png" alt="Tempo Datasource configured for the gateway forwarding OAuth access token"></p>